 Kelp for dogs is also said to help improve their energy levels and strengthen their immune systems.
 This pet-friendly seaweed generally contains about 25% protein and 2% fat.
 Compared to other plants, kelp is one of the best sources of minerals and amino acids available.

 Lastly, including kelp in your dog’s diet can result in healthier skin and coat, less dryness and itchiness, and a more balanced metabolism, by supplying omega 3 and 6 fatty acids.
-While these are only a few of the most common benefits, it confirms that kelp can be highly beneficial for your dog’s long-term health.
+While these are only a few of the most common benefits, it confirms that kelp powder benefits can be highly beneficial for your dog’s long-term health.

 The Dos and Don’ts of Kelp for Dogs